ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 Unfortunately as of now, we haven't fully integrated this structure because of some complications with the implementation.

 sticky-notes:

+## AI-assistant

+The use of Chat-GPT has been used to some extent.
+Fx to more easily understand (at the time) complex notions in the topic of operations.
+Various Dockerfiles were created with the assistance of AI, in order to more effectively "learn-by-doing".
+Furthermore, the assistance of AI proved efficient when having to translate the python api into C#.
+Problems did arise from this, though.
+As an example, the AI rewrote the returned status codes, which meant that it wasn't compliant with the simulator.
+This ended up being an achilles heel, since we spent a lot of time trying to diagnose the problem with the simulator.

 # Reflections